DrItanium/maya_pico/README.md

 My maya fork was originally known as the electron platform but I renamed it to maya because... well I can't remember exactly why at this point in time.

+I will sync changes in from CLIPS itself but I never plan to merge these changes back because I do not think that CLIPS is broken.
+I am only leveraging its functionality.